Advertisement

 Official Application

-Contact Fairfax County Redevelopment & Housing Authority directly at (703) 653-7130 to request an application.
-Applications are always free — never pay anyone to apply on your behalf.
+Apply directly through the official Fairfax County Redevelopment & Housing Authority portal.
+Applications are free — never pay anyone to apply on your behalf.

 WARNING: DO NOT PAY ANYONE TO APPLY FOR HOUSING